djangofan/police-shooting-data-workspace/README.md

     http://localhost:8888/?token=<<unique-id>>

-Once inside, open one of the Notebooks and run one step at a time.
+Once inside, open the Notebook called `Julia_Police-Shootings-Demo.ipynb` and run it one step at a time.

 At the end of 2 of the notebooks is a graphing functionn to plot data on a graph.